luislutz/BitMap/README.md

 # BitMap
-Multifunction Eurorack Module with 8 Bit parallel ADC and DAC in the Heart
+Multifunction Eurorack Module with 8 Bit parallel ADC and DAC in the Heart.
+Main selling points:
+- most versatile Bitcrusher in Eurorack with passive LPF
+- infinite Sample and Hold with slew, works with 1v/oct pitch CV!
+- Chromatic and weird scales (every 2nd, 4th, 8th, 16th) Quantizer
+- inspiring Drum/Gate Sequencer with 8 Channels
+- VCA and Ringmodulator
+-

 ## Features and Functions: